 Twelve ALC congregations chose not to enter into the ELCA merger and prior to the merger, on November 7, 1987, formed their own Lutheran church body, The American Association of Lutheran Churches (The AALC).
 The pastors and congregations held firmly that the Bible is the inspired and inerrant Word of God, and they saw the ELCA moving further away from that foundation.
 From 1987 to 2009, The AALC has grown from 12 congregations to over 60 congregations and formed their own seminary, American Lutheran Theological Seminary (ALTS), which is now located on the campus of Concordia Theological Seminary, Fort Wayne, Indiana.

 For many decades, many of the Lutheran church bodies cooperated on social ministry ventures.
 In 1969 the LC-MS and the ALC declared formal Altar and Pulpit Fellowship, where members could commune at each other's altars and pastors could preach in each other's pulpits.
 However, problems soon developed; in December 1970 the ALC set aside the Scriptural understanding of the pastoral ministry by ordaining women as pastors.
 At that point the partnership between the ALC and the LC-MS began to disintegrate, until fellowship was broken in 1981.

 With the formation of The AALC in 1987, however, there was renewed interest in reestablishing fellowship.
 In 1989 representatives from The AALC and the LC-MS began informal talks exploring the possibility of Altar and Pulpit Fellowship.
 In 2007 the two church bodies at their national conventions voted to formally declare that they were substantially in doctrinal agreement and established Altar and Pulpit Fellowship.

 Today, The AALC continues in the proud conservative ALC tradition, open to receive confessional pastors and congregations that may desire to walk together with us.

 We offer a biblical, Christian foundation for Lutheran pastors and congregations.
 We provide historic, confessionally Lutheran, theological training for 21st-century ministry.
-The AALC strives to confess the Christian faith in an unstable world, remaining evangelical and Christ-focused, being neither partisan nor sectarian.
-The AALC is committed to making disciples of all nations.
-We invite you to join us on this adventure in faith.
+The AALC confesses the Christian faith to an unstable world, remaining evangelical and Christ-focused, being neither partisan nor sectarian.
+The AALC is committed to making disciples of all nations, and we invite you to join us on this adventure in faith.